redox-os/website/content/news/kernel-8.md

 tables can be relatively expensive, not necessarily because tree walking is slow, but also since the page table needs to be locked.
-Secondly, one of the requirements for creating both `&[u8]`s and `&mut [u8]`s, is that the memory is not allowed to be mutated, which is not necessarily true for multithreaded programs, and very impractical to enforce.
+Secondly, one of the requirements for creating both `&[u8]`s and `&mut [u8]`s, is that the memory is not allowed to be mutated (except when using the `&mut [u8]` itself), which is not necessarily true for multithreaded programs, and very impractical to enforce.
 Worse, when such slices are converted to strings, they are utf8-checked once, which is valid under the assumption that immutable slices cannot be mutated, but if another userspace thread would "de-utf8-ize" the string between the time-of-check and time-of-use, kernel UB was theoretically possible.

 The current post-usercopy kernel, instead uses a different API (again pseudocode):